 CAWS 490: Introduction to Women's Studies.

-3 credits A survey course which introduces the history, trends, basic ideas, scholars, problems, and content of Women's Studies programs.
+A survey course which introduces the history, trends, basic ideas, scholars, problems, and content of Women's Studies programs.
 Open to undergraduate students.

-CAWS 500: Political Theory (Identical to CPSC 543).
-3 credits An in-depth analysis of the major schools of thought in the field of political theory from the classical period to the present with emphasis on theories about women and politics.
+CAWS 500: Political Theory.

+An in-depth analysis of the major schools of thoughts in the field of political theory from the classical period to the present with emphasis on theories about women and politics.
 Particular attention is given to Third-World theories about women in politics.
+(See also CPSC 543).

-CAWS 501: Feminist Theory (Identical to CPSC 606).
-3 credits Examines and analyzes the various theoretical, strategic and political positions which characterize the literature and the study of women-related issues.
+CAWS 501: Feminist Theory.

+Examines and analyzes the various theoretical, strategic and political positions which characterize the literature and the study of women-related issues.
 Special emphasis is given to the study of black feminist theory.
+(See also CPSC 606).

 CAWS 502: Africana Feminist Theory.

-3 credits A critical examination and analysis of the historical and current theories about the role and status of women of African descent.
+A critical examination and analysis of the historical and current theories about the role and status of women of African descent.
 Open to advanced undergraduates with permission of instructor.